 Having any kind of pain is always a drag.
-In addition to feeling discomfort, it can also be disruptive of many aspects of your life — whether when doing activities of daily living such as personal hygiene, taking care of your home, spending time with your family, or keeping up with your work responsibilities.
+In addition to feeling discomfort, it can also be disruptive to many aspects of your life — whether when doing activities of daily living such as personal hygiene, taking care of your home, spending time with your family, or keeping up with your work responsibilities.
 But, in order to get proper treatment, it’s essential to know which type of pain you’re experiencing.
 Such is the case with acute neck pain.
 What does the term mean?
 What causes it?
 And, what can you do to make it better?

 What is acute neck pain?

 Acute neck pain is the type of pain that comes on suddenly, and it can last for several days.
 In addition to pain, the condition can cause you to experience soreness along the neck, shoulders, and face.
 The pain increases in intensity relatively quickly and may become exacerbated by certain motions.

 Acute Neck Pain Causes